Cluedo (franchise): Books

-These books are now out of print but can still be bought from various online retailers in both new and used conditions.

-In 2003, Canadian mystery writer Vicki Cameron wrote a new set of mini-mysteries, called the Clue Mysteries books.
-The series is geared toward a more adult audience while still retaining some comic absurdity as did the 1990s series.
-Only two were published.
-Both books feature more complex storylines and vocabulary, as well as fifteen mysteries apiece.
+In 2003, Canadian mystery writer Vicki Cameron wrote Clue Mysteries, a new set of mini-mystery books.
+The series is geared toward a more adult audience while still retaining some comic absurdity of the 1990s series.
+Only two books were published; both feature more complex storylines and vocabulary, as well as fifteen mysteries apiece.
 The first book contains the more modern looking clue game cover by Drew Struzan.

 Another book called "CLUE Code-Breaking Puzzles" was released in December 2008 written by Helene Hovanec.
 The book contains 60 mysteries.

 A similar series of books featuring the Clue Jr. characters was also published.
-The first book, unlike the others, features thirteen mysteries, not ten, and is titled simply enough Who Killed Mr. Boddy?.
-The name of the book is usually the name of the tenth mystery in which Boddy is killed.

-The books notably depart from the film.
+The first book, Who Killed Mr. Boddy? features thirteen mysteries.
 Mr Boddy is a trillionaire, and the guests are his friends.
-But since Boddy has his will made out to his friends, they each try to kill him at one point with the intent on cashing in on his will.
+Each "friend" attempts to kill him at one point, intent to cash in on his will.
 The guests are all given some sort of defining characteristic for comic effect, as well as to help the reader discern the culprit.
-Colonel Mustard constantly challenges other guests to duels, Professor Plum often forgets things, even what he is doing or his own name, and Mr. Green is notoriously greedy.
+Colonel Mustard constantly challenges other guests to duels, Professor Plum often forgets things, and Mr. Green is notoriously greedy.
 Mrs. Peacock is highly proper and will not stand for any lack of manners, the maid Mrs. White hates her employer and all the guests, and Miss Scarlet is beautiful and seductive.
-The traits all help the reader identify the guests.
-For example, if a mystery thief suddenly forgets what he is doing, and another guest scolds him for his bad manners, the reader can safely assume the two guests are Plum and Peacock.
-Mr. Boddy himself is ludicrously naive, to the point where he accepts any attempt to kill him as an accident or a misunderstanding (such as a dropped wrench flying all the way across the Mansion and hitting him in the head), and invites the guests back to the mansion.
+Mr. Boddy himself is ludicrously naive, to the point where he accepts any attempt to kill him as an accident or a misunderstanding, and invites the guests back to the mansion.
 This explains why he never seeks any legal action against his "friends," and invited them back despite repeated attempts to kill him.
-However, after a few books, he wises up enough to be suspicious of them, but continues to invite them over against better judgement.
+He eventually wises up enough to be suspicious of them, but continues to invite them over against better judgement.

 The Clue Jr. series originally had all six characters, but suddenly, some of the characters were taken out, leaving only four.
 The mysteries usually only included cases similar to the theft of a toy, but sometimes the cases were more serious.
 They are usually solved when the culprit traps himself in his own lies.